-Completing ongoing health requirements such as annual TB and flu vaccinations are the responsibility of the student and must be completed with test results forwarded to the College health nurse by the determined dates in order to enter the clinical agency.
+Completing ongoing health requirements such as COVID-19, annual TB skin test, and Flu vaccinations are the responsibility of the student and must be completed with test results forwarded to the College health nurse by the determined dates in order to enter the clinical agency.
 Lack of obtaining ongoing vaccinations will prevent the student from attending the Practicum course.